samchamper/proj9-MeetMe/README.md

 # MeetMe
-A web app designed to help groups of people coordinate common available free time in order to schedule meetings.
+A simple web app designed to help groups of people coordinate common available free time in order to schedule meetings.

 ## Author:
 Sam Champer
-schampe2@uoregon.edu
-Uses some code from Michal Young.
+Using some code from Michal Young.

 ## About:
 Here is a list of some features and bugs that I hereby allege to be features.